 For example, on .125″ (3.1mm) 5052 Aluminum, the smallest hole we could cut would be .044″.
 On geometry any smaller than that, the point of entry for the laser would blow out the intended design.
 The lead-ins on such small geometry can do anything from show burn marks to completely ruin the interior designs of the part.

 It’s important to not pre-nest your parts (put multiple designs/parts on the same file) because our automated system cannot offer custom tab or start/stop placement options.
 And as always, make sure to read all our laser cutting and materials guidelines to stay up to date on the tolerances for your chosen material.

 Should You Add Lead-ins and Micro Tabs to your Design?

 Nope!
 Design your parts to the exact specifications you need and leave the rest to us.
 Our software will add in the lead-ins and micro tabs in their most optimal spots.
 Now that you’re up to speed on lead-ins and micro tabs, check out our blog for other tutorials and design tips.
 Have questions or need a custom quote?
-Give us a shout at firstname.lastname@example.org.
+Give our support team a shout anytime.